phorton1/Arduino-theClock3/docs/electronics.md

 1/4" off each end and twisting the end strands.

-Trim the leads of the 30 gauge wire from the coils to about 1/2" in length, and **burn** about 1/4" of the laquer off the wires with a lighter.
+Trim the leads of the 30 gauge wire from the coils to about 1/2" in length, and **burn** about 1/4" of the lacquer off the wires with a lighter.
-After burning off the laquer, **sand** the ends to expose *clean copper* for soldering.
+After burning off the lacquer, **sand** the ends to expose *clean copper* for soldering.
-It is **important** that you have carefully cleaned the 30 guage wire before attempting to solder to it!
+It is **important** that you have carefully cleaned the 30 gauge wire before attempting to solder to it!

 Then solder the bigger wires to the coils and cover the solder joints